frederic-perez/AmE-dictionary/dictionary.md

 __rip your wiring out__
 __riparian__ _Riparian woodland._
 __ripe-smelling__ _The ripe-smelling barn._
-__ripe__
-__ripe__ :adj::eight: __1__ When a fruit is ripe, it is time to pick it and eat it.
+__ripe__ :adj::nine: __1__ When a fruit is ripe, it is time to pick it and eat it.
 If you say the time is ripe, then now is the time for action.
 Ripe means ready.
 Fully developed or matured and ready to be eaten or used. __2__ Most suitable or right for a particular purpose. _A ripe subject._ _His parents signed him for a church choir at the ripe age of 5._ _The conditions were ripe for a calamity._ _4 large ripe tomatoes._
 __ripened__ _adj_ :two: Of wines, fruit, cheeses; having reached a desired or final condition. _Ripened peach._ _Ripened rice._
 __riposte__ _n_ :three::shit: (ripostes)
 __ripped__ _v_